wp-plugins/ewww-image-optimizer/readme.txt

 = 1.9.0 =
 * changed: verification results for cloud optimization are still cached, but actual optimization requires pre-verification to maintain load-balancing
 * added: NextCellent Gallery support - no future development will be done for NextGEN 1.9.13, all future development will be on NextCellent.
+* updated translations for Romanian and Dutch
+* fixed some warnings and notices
+* added GMedia folder to Scan and Optimize function

 = 1.8.5 =
 * fixed: images with empty metadata count as unoptimized images on Bulk Optimize